jeffhsu3/biodas/docs/source/basics.rst

 Basics
 ***********

-django-biodas uses django-tastypie as the basis for generating an api like response that follows the biodas specification.
+django-biodas uses django-tastypie as the basis for generating a xml response that follows the biodas specification.

 Adding a Django Model